Use case

 A table ready for review and export

-The output is a table where one URL or pasted text source maps to one row.
+The output is a table where one primary URL or pasted text source maps to one row by default.
 Columns help compare sources, topics, dates, quotes, and selected values without copying from each page by hand.

 What to check